Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this paper, we provided the mathematical foundations for the randomness of shapes and the distributions of the SECT.
-The $(\mathscr{S}_{R,d}^M, \mathscr{B}(\rho), \mathbb{P})$ was constructed as an underlying probability space for modeling the randomness of shapes, and the SECT was modeled as a $C(\mathbb{S}^{d-1};\mathcal{H})$-valued random variable defined on this probability space.
-We showed several properties of the SECT ensuring its Karhunen–Loève expansion, which led to a normally distributed-based statistic for testing hypotheses on random shapes.
-Simulation studies were provided to support our mathematical derivations and show the performance of proposed hypothesis testing algorithms.
+In this paper, we established the mathematical foundations for the randomness of shapes via the SECT.
+Specifically, (i) $(\mathcal{S}_{R,d}^M, \mathscr{B}(\rho), \mathbb{P})$ was constructed as the underlying probability space; (ii) the SECT was modeled as a $C(\mathbb{S}^{d-1};\mathcal{H})$-valued random variable.
+We further demonstrated several properties of the SECT ensuring its KL expansion, which led to a $\chi^2$-statistic for testing hypotheses on random shapes.
+We bridged the fdANOVA and TDA.
+Simulation studies corroborated our mathematical derivations and showed the performance of our hypothesis testing algorithms.
 Our approach was shown to be powerful in detecting the difference between two shape-generating distributions.
-Particularly, our proposed Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions} was shown to have larger power than the existing randomization-style NHST \citep{robinson2017hypothesis} under the alternative hypotheses and not suffer from the type I error inflation.
-Lastly, we applied our proposed algorithms to real data sets of silhouettes and mandibular molars from primates.
-We list several potential future research areas that we believe are related to our work below:

-\paragraph{Definition of Mean Shapes and Fréchet Regression.} The existence and uniqueness of the mean shapes $K_\oplus$ as defined in Eq.~\eqref{Frechet mean shape} are still unknown.
-If mean shapes $K_\oplus$ do exist, the relationship between $SECT(K_\oplus)$ and $\mathbb{E}\{SECT(\cdot)\}$ is of particular interest.
-In addition, the relationship of $\mathbb{E}\{SECT(\cdot)\}$ to the theory for ``expectations of random sets" (see Chapter 2 of \cite{molchanov2005theory}) is of interest and left for future research.
-The Fréchet mean in Eq.~\eqref{Frechet mean shape} may be extended to the conditional Fréchet mean and implemented in the Fréchet regression --- predicting shapes $K$ using multiple scalar predictors \citep{petersen2019frechet}.
-For example, predicting molecular shapes and structures from scalar-valued indicators or sequences has become of high interest in systems biology \citep{jumper2021highly, yang2020improved}.
-As an example of the other way around, predicting clinical outcomes from the tumors is also of interest \citep{moon2020predicting, somasundaram2021persistent, vipond2021multiparameter}.
+We applied our proposed algorithms to silhouette and primate molar datasets.
+Importantly, our simulations when $\varepsilon=0$, together with the applications to the molars and the silhouette database, indicate that our algorithms tend to avoid falsely detecting differences between shape-generating distributions when there are none.
+Using the molars in Figure \ref{fig: Teeth}, we compared the performance of our algorithms to a permutation test based on a state-of-the-art landmarking algorithm \citep{gao2019gaussianmorphometrics,gao2019gaussian}, underscoring the efficiency of our algorithms.
+We enumerate potential future research areas in Appendix \ref{section: potential future research areas}, e.g., the fdANOVA methods can be utilized for functional connectivity \citep{chen2024gradient, meng2024population} via topological summaries.